Basic

 Today, BASIC is often not written in all uppercase even though it is an acronym.
 Some believe that BASIC is a backronym.
 However, BASIC is described as an acronym in the A Manual for BASIC released on October 1, 1964.

-2. In general, basic describes anything covering all the necessary facts or essentials required for a subject or skill.
+2. In general, basic or basics describes anything covering all the necessary facts or essentials required for a subject or skill.
 For example, anyone with a basic understanding of computers has a general understanding of how to use and operate a computer.